Our best advice to answer these ....

 I've found an online copy of a book chapter or a journal article or a newspaper article.
 How can I put it into Moodle?

-We would recommend that where possible the simplest thing is to link directly to the item on the publisher's website, creating a link that opens in a new window.
-Please see our Library helpsheet on Adding library eresouce links to Moodle: if you need more help with this please consult your Subject Librarian.
+We would recommend that where possible the simplest thing is to link directly to the item on the publisher's website using Leganto Reading Lists, creating a link that opens in a new window.
+Please see the

 Please note it is unlikely to be legal to simply scan the text and attach it to Moodle or Leganto as a PDF, unless permission has been sought, or it has been specifically permitted by a Creative Commons licence.